The steep redshift evolution of the hierarchical binary black hole merger rate may cause the $z$-$\chi_{\rm eff}$ correlation: Discussion

+We do not expect redshift evolution of other cluster properties, such as compactness or metallicity, to explain our results, as their effect on the ratio of 2G+1G to 1G+1G mergers is subdominant to the cluster mass.
+While preliminary investigations on the \texttt{Cluster Monte Carlo} catalog confirm these arguments, detailed study on these properties is necessary and will be the focus of future work.

 Another potential explanation for the steeper redshift evolution of a hierarchical subpopulation is that isolated binary stars source the observed low-redshift mergers.
 These systems may have longer delay times between star formation and merger, or may have been formed later in the Universe's history than stars born in clusters.
 The latter is a natural consequence of the fact that the star formation rate in clusters peaks at higher redshifts than the total star formation rate, even when accounting for the low metallicities that source massive \acp{BH}.
 This hypothesis may be favored if the $9\Msun$ peak has a shallower redshift evolution than the rest of the mass distribution, as Fig.~\ref{fig:m2 comparison} suggests that non-star cluster channels contribute to this feature.
+This would be in line with previous studies focusing on the spin distribution \citep{2023arXiv230401288G} and precise location \citep{2022ApJ...940..184V} of the $9\Msun$ peak.

 The steeper redshift evolution of the 2G+1G population when compared to the 1G+1G population offers an explanation for the effective spin distribution's broadening with redshift~\citep{2022ApJ...932L..19B}.
 If all observed correlations in the \ac{GW} data can be attributed to a subpopulation of hierarchical mergers \citep[see e.g.][]{2026arXiv260103457V}, a consistent picture of the \ac{BBH} population is beginning to emerge.
 This allows us to begin interpreting the rest of the \ac{BBH} population, using the 2G+1G subpopulation as an anchor.